blair-larsen/vscode-git-second/readme2.md

 ### This is readme 2
 # second commit
-# third ammend from command line
+# third amend from command line

+# Entry from github edit